Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 or fine unconsolidated deposits of e.g. alluvial, colluvial or windblown origin (`C` horizon) or consolidated residual hard bedrock (`R` horizon).

+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Depth to bedrock is the mean distance to `R` horizon (layer impenetrable by roots or agricultural machinery).
+Depth to bedrock deeper than 2 m is most often not recorded in field survey descriptions.</div>\EndKnitrBlock{rmdnote}

 ### Effective soil depth and rooting depth